isitup/calendula/README.md

 // Also import the styles
 import 'calendular/styles.css';

-// Initialize the component
-document.addEventListener('DOMContentLoaded', function() {
+// Initialize the component on an input element document.addEventListener('DOMContentLoaded', function() {
-  const picker = new Calendula('#calendarContainer', {
+  const picker = new Calendula('#myDateInput', {
     showTime: true,
     language: 'en'
   });